jennnaa/Fintech-class/README.md

 The diagram obtained from https://www.owler.com/company/beanworks

-## Business Activities
+## Business Activities:

-### What specific financial problem is the company or project try to resolve?
+### What specific financial problem is the company or project trying to resolve?
 Beanworks is an accounts payable automation solution that integrates with popular accounting systems such as Dynamics GP, QuickBooks, Sage 300, or Yardi.
 It enables users to streamline the accounts payable workflow by pulling invoice data into the online dashboard, route for approval, and pay the approved transactions by virtual credit card or direct deposit.

 They can try to resolve the below issues: